grahekk/ETL-geo_dem/README.md

 # North America - Data Pipeline and ETL Project

 This project is designed to help you organize and automate the process of downloading, transforming, and loading spatial data for North America from various sources into a PostgreSQL database.
 It follows a modular structure for better maintainability and scalability.
-It contains scripts for downloading spatial files for North America
+It contains scripts for downloading spatial files for North America.
+Scripts are called pipelines as they are organized into structure that follows ETL paradigm.

 ## Directory Structure

 - **data**: This directory is intended for storing both raw and transformed data.
 Raw data should be placed in the `raw_data` directory, and transformed data should be placed in the `transformed_data` directory.
-Also, it contains helper files contaning lists of urls etc.
+Also, it contains helper files contaning lists of urls etc. Data biggern than 1gb is generally put into /mnt/shared directory.

     - **url_txt_files**: `USGS_dem_urls.txt` is a file created from USGS web page after selecting all available products, as described on the page: https://apps.nationalmap.gov/uget-instructions/.
 There is also `NASA_global_dem_urls.txt` file is downloaded from nasa's page as described on : https://nsidc.org/data/user-resources/help-center/nasa-earthdata-cloud-data-access-guide as well as downoad.sh file with urls pointing to dem tiles

     - **dem files**: sources for this pipelines are US, NASA and Canadian official pages.
 More is described in *Data Sources* headline.

-- **scripts**: This directory contains Python scripts that make up your data pipeline and ETL process.
+- **scripts**: This directory contains Python scripts that make up data pipeline and ETL process.

     - **pipeline_download**: This subdirectory contains modules related to data download.